 Arturo Fuente – Curly Head 6.3×42

-For all you bargain hunter out there, the Arturo Fuente – Curly Head is still one of the best smokes for the price.
-The Curly Head is a rugged looking cigar with a loose leaf on foot and a tucked in pigtail on the cap.
+For all you bargain hunters out there, the Arturo Fuente – Curly Head is still one of the best smokes for the price.
+The Curly Head is a rugged looking cigar with a loose leaf on the foot and a tucked in pigtail on the cap.
 There are quite a few veins in the cigar but then again it is a Curly Head.
 The cigar comes in a cellophane wrapper simply printed with the words A. Fuente in gold.

-It has wonderful sweet tobacco scent prior to lighting it up although there is not much on the dry draw.
-Surprisingly the Curly Head had a perfect draw and a full body of smoke with a very decent burn line and a solid whitish grey ash.
-The ash actually held on longer than I recalled when I used to pick these up for a lunch time smoke at the local shop in the shopping mall.
+It has wonderful sweet tobacco scent prior to lighting it up, although there is not much on the dry draw.
+Surprisingly, the Curly Head had a perfect draw and a full body of smoke with a very decent burn line and a solid whitish grey ash.
+The ash actually held on longer than I recalled when I used to pick these up for a lunch time smoke at the local shop in the Melbourne shopping mall.
 Sadly that shop is also no longer around.

 The Curly Head is not full of flavor but not bitter either.
 It is kind of earthy.
 We never really described sticks this way years ago but then again my palate has matured a lot.
 At least that is what one of my local tobacconists told me when I came home from a 6 month trip to Germany after smoking nothing but Cuban cigars.
 I recalled the Fuente Double Chateau to be a wonderful cigar at the time and when I smoked one I said – what did they do to this cigar?
 My friend explained that the cigar is the same but my palate is not.
 Any how, I guess he was right.